MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Prerequisites

-Before you start this tutorial, make sure you meet the following requirements:
+Before you start this solution, make sure you meet the following requirements:

 - An Azure Stack Development Kit (ASDK) or a subscription on an Azure Stack Integrated System.
 To deploy an Azure Stack Development Kit, follow the instructions in [Deploy the ASDK using the installer](../asdk/asdk-install.md).
 - Your Azure Stack installation should have the following installed: